-For people already diagnosed with diabetes, a simple diabetes home test is vital in the management of blood sugar levels.
-It could even be lifesaving.
+For people who already have a diagnosis of diabetes, a simple home blood glucose test is vital for enabling them to manage their blood sugar levels.

 How to test for diabetes at home

-Home blood glucose monitoring is designed to offer a picture of how the body is processing glucose.
+Home blood glucose monitoring indicates how effectively the body is processing glucose.

 A doctor might recommend testing at three different times, and often over the course of several days: